Here’s Where Millennials Have Great Credit Scores

 Applicants generally need to have at least a “good” credit score on the FICO scale to qualify for a balance transfer credit card.
 Those with higher credit scores may qualify for the best balance transfer credit card offers.

-Some lenders charge a fee (equal to the greater of either 1.5% to 5% of the amount transferred or $5) to complete a balance transfer.
+Some lenders charge a balance transfer fee (equal to the greater of either 1.5% to 5% of the amount transferred or $5).
 That said, it’s important to first consider how the amount you would pay to transfer the debt compares to what you would save in interest payments before you go through with a balance transfer.
-You can learn more about using a balance transfer for debt consolidation here.

 Pay down your credit cards to lower your utilization rate

 Paying off a large amount of credit card debt may seem like a daunting challenge at first.
 If you’re feeling overwhelmed, you may want to consider applying a debt payoff strategy.